yogsototh/yblog/Scratch/en/blog/Vim-as-IDE.md

 blogimage("easy-align.gif","Easy align example")

+### Basic Completion `C-n` &amp; `C-p`

+Vim has a basic completion system.
+The keywords are `C-n` and `C-p` while you are in insert mode.
+These are completion using keywords in current open buffers.
+But it is already useful in a lot of cases.
+For example when I open a file not in my configured languages.

 ## Haskell

 My current Haskell programming environment is the best I could ever dreamed of for any language.